huyaxu123/KAC_DASTGCN/README.md

 # KCA_DASTGCN
-This repository is the code implementation of the paper "Modeling of Gas Turbines via A Knowledge-Embedded Condition-Aware Dynamic Spatiotemporal Graph Convolutional Network".
+This repository is the code implementation of the paper "xxxxxx".

 ## Project Introduction